‘The Young And The Restless’ Star Jess Walton Reminisces About Jill

 — Jess Walton (@JessWaltonYR) March 26, 2019

 Many people also appreciated the many men of Jill.
-However, one, in particular, stands out for some viewers.
-Jack Abbott (Peter Bergman), and given that The Inquistr reported that Jack’s current love interest, Kerry (Alice Hunter) is exiting the show, perhaps these two could reunite.
+However, one, in particular, stands out for some viewers – Jack Abbott (Peter Bergman).
+Given that The Inquisitr reported that Jack’s current love interest, Kerry (Alice Hunter), is exiting the show, perhaps these two could reunite.
 Of course, the fact that Jill was Jack’s stepmother and is the mother of Jack’s brother Billy (Jason Thompson) is a problem for some fans.

 Another chose a scene from more recent history when an unsuspecting Lauran (Tracey Bregman) and Michael (Christian LeBlanc) walked in on Jill and Colin (Tristan Rogers).